GLOBAL MARKETS-Dollar gains, oil slips as markets focus on Mideast

 "Earnings and the economy have taken a bit of a back seat relative to the rising tensions in the Mideast and investors are keenly focused on what might happen there next," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

-Even amid rising geopolitical tensions, cyclical stocks have outperformed defensive shares, an indication the U.S. economy remains strong and growth will reaccelerate later in the year despite the flare-up in the Middle East, he said.
+Even amid rising geopolitical tensions, cyclical stocks have outperformed defensive shares, reflecting views that the U.S. economy remains strong and growth will re-accelerate later in the year despite the flare-up in the Middle East, he said.

 "The ISM non-manufacturing number was a little bit above expectations.
 That would support the idea the consumer and cyclicals that benefit from the consumer are the leadership today even in a down market," Arone said.